+'''

-Abs(X\ Abs(Y\ Abs(Z\ App(X, X)))) Abs(X\ X) Abs(X\ App(X, X))
+Abs(X\ Abs(Y\ Abs(Z\ App(X, X))))

+Abs(X\X)

+Abs(X\ App(X,X))

+'''

-Three additional functions are defined in Figure 5: fv constructs the list of free variables in a term; size is a re-implementation of the size function presented in Section 3; and terminals counts the number of variable occurrences (terminal nodes) in its argument.
+Figure 8 describes the following three functions: fv constructs the list of free variables in a term; size is a re-implementation of the size function presented in Section 3.

-5 Typing
+6 Typing

 Given that MLTS is a rather mild extension to OCaml at the syntax level, a typing system for MLTS is simple to present and follows standard practices.
-Figure 6 contains the rules for typing the new features of MLTS: additional rules for encoding let and let rec constructions (as well as for built-in types such as integers) must also be added, but these follow the usual pattern.
+Figure 9 contains the rules for typing the new features of MLTS: additional rules for encoding let and let rec constructions (as well as for built-in types such as integers) must also be added, but these follow the usual pattern.
 The inference rules in this figure involve the following typing judgments.